Neo23x0/yarGen/README.txt

 Use the shipped database of goodware strings and scan the malware directory "X:\MAL" recursively.
 Create rules for all files included in this directory and below.
-A file named 'yara_brg_rules.yar' will be generated in the current directory.
+A file named 'yarGen_rules.yar' will be generated in the current directory.

 = Dont use the database and create your own string set from goodware files